-The history of the house at 112 Ocean Avenue begins in 1927 in the small, quaint town of Amityville, roughly 30 miles outside New York City.
+The bone-chilling history of the house at 112 Ocean Avenue begins in 1925 in the small, quaint town of Amityville, roughly 30 miles outside New York City.

 The eldest son, Ronald, or Ronnie, as friends called him, was a troubled young man who wasn’t able to find his place in the world, who couldn’t hold down a job, and who was in constant fights with his father.